MechanicalRock/mechanicalrock.github.io/_posts/2022-05-14-appsync-graphql-subscriptions.md

 3- Subscription arguments are indeed filters that specify when the server should notify the client.

-The way we had defined our subscription means that the client is interested in updates on order status when a specific orderId argument is passed through.
+The way we have defined our subscription means that the client is interested in updates on order status when a specific orderId argument is passed through.

 However, if you want to enable the client to subscribe to a single order `OR` all orders, you can make this argument optional by removing the exclamation point (!) from the subscription prototype.